OPanurag/translogi/ReadMe.md

 Enter an origin city.
 Enter drop points (separate multiple cities with commas).

 View the optimized delivery route, including:
 The best order of delivery points.
 The travel time and distance for each leg of the journey.
 The total travel time and distance for the entire route.

 Example:

 Origin City: Chicago
 Drop Points: New York, Los Angeles, San Francisco
 Output: Optimized route and total time/distance.
-Contributing
-Feel free to fork this repository, create a pull request, or open an issue if you find any bugs or would like to suggest new features.